jameson-c/viz-portfolio/assignment_3_4.md

 To play devil's advocate, it is not the purpose of CRS to communicate stories, necessarily.
 CRS is meant to provide objective, authoritative perspectives on relevant topics.
 The natural restrictions of that ideal strip personality from the work.
 Still, I think that this graphic could have been improved vastly and retained CRS style.

-## What do we do next?
+## The Redesign
-Finally, I feel like I would change this visualization significantly.
-First, I would cut the visualization down to just show the most recent year of data (now 2015-2017) and push the rest of the information of previous years to the appendix.
-Then, I would make a treemap which compares the volume of trafficking contributed by convenience stores vs. other stores: this would give the reader a sense of what proportion of all trafficked snap dollars are attributable to convenience stores, while retaining a sense of total volume.
+This framework informs how I plan on re-designing this graphic.
+First, I will cut the visualization down to just show the most recent year of data (now 2015-2017) and push previous years to the appendix (a popular trick at CRS and many thinktanks, I suspect).
+Then, I will make a treemap which compares the volume of trafficking contributed by convenience stores vs. other stores: this gives the reader a sense of what proportion of all trafficked SNAP dollars are attributable to convenience stores, while retaining a sense of total volume.
 I am not sure about this choice since you lose other important context, but I think that you have to focus on one thing at a time and I am under the impression that staffers care more about reducing large volumes of fraud over small volumes.